rlivingsus/misc/AllBooks.md

 - Greenspan, Alan: The man who knew: the Life & Times of Alan Greenspan
 - Grossman, Lev: The Map of Tiny Perfect Things
 - Gyasi, Yaa: Homegoing
-- Haig, Matt: The Midnight Library
+- Haig, Matt: The Midnight Library, Notes on a Nervous Planet
 - Hall, Edward: The Hidden Dimension
 - Hall, Kerstin: Star Eater
 - Hall, Kindra: Stories that Stick